AndrewWPhillips/rangeset/README.md

 Rangeset implements a set container using the proposed new Go parametric polymorphism as implemented in the experimental **go2go** tool.
 It is somewhat similar to the example "sets" package (found in the Go git repo. at src/cmd/**go2go**/testdata/go2path/src/sets) but uses a slice of ranges rather than a map internally.
-This has advantages, such as space-efficiency for some large sets, elements are returned in order, etc.
+This has advantages, such as space-efficiency for some large sets, elements are returned in order, complement (inverse) operation, Universal sets, etc.

 ## Go 2 Parametric Polymorphism

-Parametric polymorphism, or what I will call simply generics, has been proposed for "Go 2" for some time.
+Parametric polymorphism, or what I will simply (perhaps inaccurately) call **generics**, has been proposed for "Go 2" for some time.
 It appears to be close to being added to the language.
 It should be backward compatible, so will probably appear in a 1.X version of Go (not "Go 2") - my guess is around Go 1.19.

 Luckily, you can try Go generics now using the **go2go** tool which translates source files with the new syntax (stored in files with an extension of **.go2**) into standard Go files.
 To get the **go2go** tool just build the latest release of Go (compiler/tools/etc) from the source - see https://golang.org/doc/install/source for details.
 (You need a recent version of a git and Go installed first.)
 When the instructions say to checkout a specific version branch instead checkout `dev.go2go`.

 As in other languages, generics will allow you to add "type parameters" to *functions* and to *types*.
 Unlike normal (value) parameters, type parameters must be known at compile time.
 This rangeset package implements a generic *type* - a "set" that has a type parameter specifying the type of elements that can be added to the set.

 The repository for the rangeset package includes all it's source as **.go2** files.
 (I include one dummy **.go** file as some of the Go tooling is confused by a package that has no **.go** files.)
-I have also used the latest experimental syntax that uses `interface`s instead of `contract`s to specify type constraints and square brackets **[]** instead of round brackets to enclose type parameters.
+I have also used the latest experimental syntax that uses `interface` instead of `contract` to specify type constraints and square brackets **[ ]** instead of round brackets to enclose type parameters.

 ## Sets in Go